naorlivne/dcos-docs/1.10/deploying-services/private-docker-registry.md

    dcos security secrets create --value-file=config.json mesos-docker/pullConfig
    ```

-## Step 2: Add the secret to your service or pod Definition
+## Step 2: Add the secret to your service or pod definition

 ### For a service